Gustas94/Discord-Role-Managment-Bot/README.md

 ### Add Role Command
 - **Command**: `/addrole`
 - **Usage**: `/addrole roleid: [roleid] rolename: [rolename] dependencies: [dependency ID]`
 -  **Description**: This command allows administrators to add a new role configuration directly through Discord.
-Specify the role ID, the role name, and role dependencies.
+Specify the role ID, role name, and any role dependencies separated by spaces.
+Dependencies should be entered as role IDs.

 #### Example
 ```bash